Learnware-LAMDA/Learnware/docs/components/spec.rst

 - **Statistical specification** characterizes the statistical information contained in the model using various machine learning techniques.
 It plays a crucial role in locating the appropriate place for the model within the specification island.

-When searching in the learnware market, the system first locates specification islands based on the semantic specification of the user's task, then pinpoints highly beneficial learnwares on theses islands based on the statistical specification of the user's task.
+When searching in the learnware market, the system first locates specification islands based on the semantic specification of the user's task, then pinpoints highly beneficial learnwares on these islands based on the statistical specification of the user's task.

 Statistical Specification
 ---------------------------